Rjmoodie/yardpass-upgrade/tests/load/LOAD_TEST_RESULTS.md

 ## 🎉 **Conclusion**

-**The YardPass ticketing system has passed comprehensive load testing and is ready for production deployment.**
+**The Liventix ticketing system has passed comprehensive load testing and is ready for production deployment.**

 Key achievements:
 - ✅ **Zero overselling incidents**